 For the past few weeks the airwaves have been saturated by accounts

-of the senseless killing of 17 year old Trayvon Martin, a Florida teen allegedly gunned down by
+of the senseless killing of 17 year old Trayvon Martin, a Florida

 In an event such as this, reasonable, law abiding citizens should have a